Piñon Hills, California: 2020 census

+Income and poverty

 During 2019-2023, Piñon Hills had a median household income of $65,160, with 19.6% of the population living below the federal poverty line.

 Education

 The CDP is in the Snowline Joint Unified School District.

 Notable people

 Andy Engman was a Disney animator for over 30 years.
 He was born in Vaasa, Finland, and he died in Piñon Hills.
 There is a street named after him called Engman Road.

 Kit Galloway was an American video artist and a pioneer in satellite-based telecommunications art.
 He worked exclusively with Sherrie Rabinowitz under the moniker Mobile Image from 1977 onwards.
 Kit Galloway lives on a horse ranch at Piñon Hills.

 Events

 One of the largest Military Simulation Airsoft events in the United States, Operation Lion Claws, is held in the mountains of Piñon Hills, on the Jubilee Boy Scout Ranch.